Profitbase/Episode-Docs/articles/invision/docs/filestorage/howto/filenames.md

----
-title: "How To get All File Names From a File Storage"
-metaKeys: "How To get All File Names From a File Storage"
+# How To get All File Names From a File Storage
-folderOnly: "false"
-pageIndex: 3
----

-### Link to the video
+## Link to the video

 Under [this link](https://profitbasedocs.blob.core.windows.net/videos/PowerShell%20-%20file%20name%20export.mp4) you will find video that shows How To get All File Names From a [File Storage](../../filestorage.md) and insert the file names to "MY TABLE" in the InVision database using PowerShell.
 [Here](../../powershell/commands.md) you will find [Documentation](../../powershell/commands.md).
 <br/>

-### Step by step
+## Step by step

 1. Right-click chosen folder in Solution Explorer to add a new item, choose PowerShell: